jazzsequence/jazzsequence/README.md

 I am a <!-- break up titles/company to make version controlling easier -->
 Senior Software Engineer
-and Technical Lead for WordPress on the CMS Platform team at [Pantheon](https://pantheon.io)
+and Technical Lead
+on the CMS Performance team
+at [Pantheon](https://pantheon.io)

 I have been building things with WordPress for over